The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

 Additionally, this postulation of fundamentality carries other serious and unwarranted consequences for superdeterminists.
 For example, returning to Crowther's list (Def.~\ref{Def:SFPT}), the uniqueness constraint implies that following \ref{SUPERDET}, being superdeterministic would turn out to be a requirement for fundamentality as well.
-In this context, other fundamental research programs---such as loop quantum gravity~\cite{Rovelli2014}---would essentially be discarded from the rank of potentially \textit{fundamental} theories, for no reason other than that they are not superdeterministic.\\
+In this context, other fundamental research programs---such as loop quantum gravity~\citep{Rovelli2014}---would essentially be discarded from the rank of potentially \textit{fundamental} theories, for no reason other than that they are not superdeterministic. {This does not mean that superdeterminists cannot explore their proposals, but rather that any defence of the fundamentality of superdeterminism must confront the challenge of demonstrating its undisputed superiority over potential competitors.
+Such a defence could in principle be structured along the lines of a No Alternatives Argument, similarly to what has been proposed in the context of string theory, which has already faced a similar difficulty~{\citep{Dawid2015}}.
+However, the superdeterminist framework currently falls far short of being a realistic candidate for the only viable path toward a ToE.
+Unlike string theory, superdeterminism has yet to clearly establish what its concrete payoffs would be, nor how these compare against alternative research programmes.}

-We arrive then at an apparent paradox: a simple formal flaw forces us to reject a theory that could, \textit{de facto}, prove to be correct\footnote{As already stated, note that this paradox doesn't affect those claiming the reverse: creating a superdeterministic theory which obeys Def.~\ref{Def:SFPT}, rather than adding superdeterminism \textbf{to} Crowther's list.
-If one manages to formulate a genuinely satisfactory fundamental superdeterministic theory, our pushback here should not be an issue; our concern is precisely when the satisfaction of Crowther's criteria is presupposed.}.
+We arrive then at an apparent paradox: a simple formal flaw forces us to reject a theory that could, \textit{de facto}, prove to be correct.
 This is not actually a new phenomenon: what makes science science is, so to speak, a matter of method.